How to Stay Calm During a Job Interview

 So start early.

-When you reach early, you have plenty of leisure to take in the surroundings and soak in the ambience, so to say.
-You can read the company literature lying around, or scan through business newspapers and magazines lying around in the reception area.
-You can start up a conversation with the other interviewees and find out where you stand.
-You can even learn a lot about the company, and its activities by simply observing.
+When you reach early, you have plenty of leisure to take in the surroundings and soak in the ambiance.
+You can read the company literature or scan through business newspapers and magazines in the reception area.
+You can start a conversation with the other interviewees and find out where you stand.
+Observing, you can learn a lot about the company and its activities.

-And most importantly, you can calm yourself down, clear your mind, and think positive.
-While sitting also go through your Resume, and familiarize yourself thoroughly with the areas that can be possible points of discussion in the interview.
+And most importantly, you can calm yourself down, clear your mind, and think positively.
+While sitting, also go through your Resume, and familiarize yourself thoroughly with the areas that can be possible points of discussion in the interview.

 - So now you are prepared and all set to tackle the interview beast!

 And then your name is called.
 And pop goes your confidence!
-You feel your legs turn to jelly, all kinds of butterflies and moths start dancing in your stomach and your mouth goes impossibly dry.
+You feel your legs turn to jelly, butterflies and moths start dancing in your stomach, and your mouth is impossibly dry.

+Take a deep breath.
 Relax.
-Take a deep breath.
-Ask for a glass of water, or if you are carrying water along, take a sip.
-Count backwards from ten to one, take another deep breath, and knock on the door.
+Ask for a glass of water, or take a sip if you are carrying water along.
+Count backward from ten to one, take another deep breath, and knock on the door.

-Greet all the interview panel members a good morning or afternoon, and look at each member in the eye, if there is more than one interviewer.
+Greet all the interview panel members a good morning or afternoon, and look each member in the eye, if there is more than one interviewer.
 Remember to smile.
-A smile creates an instant connect, boosts your self confidence, and makes you feel good about yourself.
+A smile creates an instant connection, boosts self-confidence, and makes you feel good about yourself.

 Edge towards the seats, and sit down when you are told to.